Morse theory and moduli spaces of self-avoiding polygonal linkages: Moduli spaces of cycle linkages and configurations

-on $\mathcal Z_1$.
-Proceeding as in the proof of Theorem~\ref{T-3-3}, we infer that $f$ has a unique critical point on $\mathcal Z_1$.
-On the other hand, similar arguments to the proof of Theorem~\ref{T-1-12} indicate that $f$ has no critical points on $\mathcal Z_2$.
-Consequently, $f$ possesses exactly one critical point on $\mathcal M^{+}(C_m)$.
+Following the proof of Theorem~\ref{T-3-5}, we assert $f$ has a unique critical point on $\mathcal Z_1$.
+Meanwhile, analogous arguments to those in Theorem~\ref{T-1-12} imply that $f$ has no critical points on $\mathcal Z_2$.
+Therefore, $f$ has exactly one critical point on $\mathcal M^{+}(C_m)$.